Qatar Airways flight lands in Saudi Arabia for 1st time in years | DW | 11.01.2021

 The resumption of direct flights comes after Saudi Arabia reopened its airspace and border with Qatar last week.

-The two countries are seeking to normalize ties after striking a deal to end Saudi Arabia's 2017 blockade of Qatar.
+The two states are seeking to normalize ties after striking a deal to end Saudi Arabia's 2017 blockade of Qatar.

+The countries involved in the boycott — Saudi Arabia, the United Arab Emirates (UAE), Bahrain and Egypt agreed to lift restrictions against Qatar at a summit last week.

+Bahrain and the UAE announced that they would reopen their airspace to Qatar, although travelers are still not yet able to book direct flights on Emirati and Bahrani state-owned airlines.

+Egypt has not yet released details on restoring its ties with Qatar.

+The decision to end the years-long boycott comes as Saudi Arabia moves to position itself as a peacemaker in the region and came with the backing of regional mediator Kuwait and outgoing US President Donald Trump's administration.

-In June 2017, Saudi Arabia as well as the United Arab Emirates, Bahrain and Egypt severed diplomatic and commercial ties with Qatar.
+In June 2017, Saudi Arabia and its three regional allies severed diplomatic and commercial ties with Qatar.

 The Gulf state allies accused Qatar of backing Islamist groups that were close to Iran and financing extremist groups in the region.